OpenEvalProject/evals/manuscripts/elife-89317/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/89317/elife-89317-fig8-v1.jpg)

 **Figure 8.:** (A) Markers for subcellular organelles detected in synaptosomes prepared from WT mice or mice with Slc6a8 gene fused in frame to the HA epitope.
 SLC6A8-HA was enriched in synaptosomes (Sy or 4-Sy) or crude synaptosomes (P2) (see ‘Materials and methods’), as were other markers for the subcellular organelles in synaptosomes but not the marker for myelin (MBP).
-(B) Representative electron micrographs and histograms of size distribution in synaptosomes isolated from WT (Slc6a8) and +/YSlc6a8 KO (Slc6a8) mice by Ficoll density-gradient centrifugation.
+(B) Representative electron micrographs and histograms of size distribution in synaptosomes isolated from WT (Slc6a8+/Y) and Slc6a8 KO (Slc6a8-/Y) mice by Ficoll density-gradient centrifugation.
 Sy, synaptosome; Mt, mitochondria; PSD, postsynaptic density.
-Bar, 20 nm. (-/YC) Cr uptake into synaptosomes (n = 5 per group).
+Bar, 20 nm.
+(C) Cr uptake into synaptosomes (n = 5 per group).
 The two left columns were results from WT mice and the two right columns from Slc6a8 knockout mice.
 The control baseline was [14C]-Cr uptake at 0°C at 10 min.
 Cr uptake into synaptosomes at 37°C measured at 10 min was observed in WT synaptosomes.
 Uptake into Slc6a8 knockout synaptosomes was significantly reduced compared to the WT synaptosomes. ***p<0.001, one-way ANOVA with Tukey’s correction.
-(D) uptake of [13C]-Cr into immunoisolated SVs in the presence or absence of ATP (n = 11 samples per group). *p<0.05, paired t-test.Figure 8—source data 1.Figure 8A.Figure 8—source data 2.Figure 8A.Figure 8—source data 3.Figure 8A.
+(D) uptake of [13C]-Cr into immunoisolated SVs in the presence or absence of ATP (n = 11 samples per group). *p<0.05, paired t-test.

 We have also used EM to confirm the quality of our synaptosome preparations.
 As reported previously (Gulyássy et al., 2020; Schrimpf et al., 2005), synaptosomes were composed of membrane bounded structures (Sy in Figure 8B) filled with synaptic vesicles (SV in Figure 8B), sometimes with a segment of postsynaptic membrane along with the postsynaptic density (PSD in Figure 8B) and mitochondria (Mt in Figure 8B).
 The sizes of synaptosomes from WT mice and Slc6a8 knockout mice were similar, with areas of 0.245 ± 0.01 μm2 (n = 302 particles) and 0.247 ± 0.01 μm2 (n = 317 particles), respectively (Figure 8B).

 We then examined whether SLC6A8 participated in Cr uptake into the synaptosomes.
 A mixture of 18 μM [14C]-Cr (with a total radioactivity of 0.4 μCi) and 5 μM Cr was used, and uptake at 0°C measured at 10 min was the baseline (Fykse and Fonnum, 1988).
 Cr uptake into synaptosomes from WT mice was stimulated approximately sevenfold at 37°C (Uptake, Figure 8C) compared to 0°C (Ctrl, Figure 8C).
 Cr uptake into synaptosomes from Slc6a8 knockout mice was less than three times compared to its control, and was decreased to approximately 1/3 of that of WT mice (Figure 8C).
 Thus, SLC6A8 is necessary for uptake of Cr into the synaptosomes.

-## Cr uptake into SVs
+### Cr uptake into SVs

 Classical neurotransmitters were taken up in SVs in an ATP-dependent manner (Burger et al., 1991; Cidon and Sihra, 1989; Schenck et al., 2009; Fykse and Fonnum, 1988; Bellocchio et al., 2000).
 We examined whether Cr could be transported into SVs.